georgexyz19/inkscapetutorial.org/content/posts/extension5_hello_extension.md

 Below is the result of running the extension.
 The origin (0, 0) of SVG coordinate system is the point on the top left corner.
 The x value increases from left to right, and y value increases from top to bottom.
-The text coordinate (10, 10) represents 10 mm from left of the page, and 10 mm down from top the page.
-The font size is set at 30 px heigh.
+The text coordinate represents 40 pixel from left of the page, and 40 pixel down from top the page.
+The font size is set at 18 point.

 <div style="max-width:800px">